vincentarelbundock/Rdatasets/doc/modeldata/rst/ad_data.rst

       -  Protein measurements of Abeta, Tau, and a phosphorylated version of Tau (called pTau)

-      -  Proteinmeasurements of 124 exploratory biomarkers, and
+      -  Protein measurements of 124 exploratory biomarkers, and

       -  Clinical dementia scores